mattermost/mattermost-developer-documentation/site/content/blog/2020-09-07-improving-performance-through-load-testing.md

 ## How are we doing it?

-There are plenty of extremely valid load testing frameworks available; some of the best are free and open source (JMeter, Gatling, k6 to name a few).
+There are plenty of high quality load testing frameworks available; some of the best are free and open source ([JMeter](https://jmeter.apache.org/), [Gatling](https://gatling.io/), [k6](https://k6.io/) to name a few).
 In our case, after a thorough examination, we decided to develop a custom, in-house tool.
 We accepted trading implementation time and complexity for improved simulation and finer control over the entire process.
 We've recently released [version 1.0](https://github.com/mattermost/mattermost-load-test-ng/releases/tag/v1.0.0) and we're quite happy with the choice we made.
 While the tool itself is not designed for general purpose use, it can still serve as a good example of how we tackled the problem of designing and developing a custom load testing engine.

 ### Simulating the load

 As the definition says, the core of the process is load generation.
-However, in order for results to be meaningful, we need the software to mimic actual user behavior.
+It's important to note that, similarly to what happens in other tools of this kind, the load will be generated at the HTTP (and Websocket) level through a series of API calls.
+This means that, from a performance perspective, we're going to be testing everything in between the user (client) and the physical machine running our target application (server).
+Furthermore, in order for results to be meaningful, we need the software to mimic actual user behavior.
 We achieve this by leveraging data coming from real users through the use of:

 - Server-side metrics (e.g. frequency of a given API call)
 - User telemetry data (e.g. frequency of a user event/action)